yucombinator/uwguide/taxes.md

 <!-- TITLE: Taxes -->
 <!-- SUBTITLE: Money money money -->

+Last updated: February 2019.

+**Disclaimer**: This isn't professional tax advice and is crowdsourced from a group of UW students.
+This advice was not intended or written by the practitioner to be used, and that it cannot be used by the taxpayer, for the purpose of avoiding penalties that may be imposed on the taxpayer.
 # Canadian Taxes
 Canadian taxes are due by April 30.
 You generally will need to file Canadian taxes even if you have not worked in the country in the last year.